Binturong

 Distribution and habitat

-The binturong can be found across South and Southeast Asia including India, Nepal, Bangladesh, Bhutan, Myanmar, Thailand, Malaysia, Laos, Cambodia, Vietnam, China, Indonesia, and the Philippines.[31][32][33]
-They are mostly arboreal, but descend to the ground when moving between trees.[34]
-Binturongs typically occupy elevations between 0 meters and 3000 meters, with primary and secondary lowland forests being more common.[1][35]
-Keeping the vulnerable species captive in zoos is also common, allowing observation and research access.[11]
+The binturong is distributed across South and Southeast Asia including India, Nepal, Bangladesh, Bhutan, Myanmar, Thailand, Malaysia, Laos, Cambodia, Vietnam, China, Indonesia, and the Philippines.[24][25]
+It typically occurs at elevations of 0–3,000 m (0–9,843 ft), with primary and secondary lowland forests being more common.[1]

-In Assam, India, they are commonly found in foothills or hills with good tree cover, but less so in the forested plains.[36]
-In Laos, they have been observed in extensive evergreen forest.[37]
-In Malaysia, they have been recorded in secondary forest surrounding a palm estate that was logged in the 1970s.[38]
-In Palawan, the binturong inhabits primary and secondary lowland forest, including grassland–forest mosaic from sea level to 400 m (1,300 ft).[35]
+In Assam, it inhabits foothills or forested hills, but less the forested plains.[26]
+In Laos, they have been observed in extensive evergreen forest.[27]
+In Malaysia, they have been recorded in secondary forest surrounding a palm estate that was logged in the 1970s.[28]
+In Palawan, the binturong inhabits primary and secondary lowland forest, including grassland–forest mosaic up to 400 m (1,300 ft).[29]

 Ecology and behavior

-The binturong is active during the day and at night.[39][37]
-While binturong have been sighted during the day in Pakke Tiger Reserve, other studies have revealed binturong to be active during nights and early mornings.[40][41]
-Since binturongs are not very nimble, they likely have to descend to the ground relatively frequently when moving between trees.[34]
+The binturong is active during the day and at night.[30][27]
+While binturong have been sighted during the day in Pakke Tiger Reserve, other studies revealed binturong to be active during nights and early mornings.[31][21]
+The binturong is likely to have to descend to the ground relatively frequently to move between trees.[32]

 Five radio-collared binturongs in the Phu Khieo Wildlife Sanctuary exhibited an arrhythmic activity dominated by crepuscular and nocturnal tendencies with peaks in the early morning and late evening.[33]
 Reduced activity periods occurred from midday to late afternoon.
 They moved between 25 m (82 ft) and 2,698 m (8,852 ft) daily in the dry season and increased their daily movement to 4,143 m (13,593 ft) in the wet season.
 Range size of males varied between 0.9 and 6.1 km2 (0.35 and 2.36 sq mi).[33]
 The average home range of a radio-collared female in the Khao Yai National Park was estimated at 4 km2 (1.5 sq mi), and the one of a male at 4.5 to 20.5 km2 (1.7 to 7.9 sq mi).[34]

-The binturong is essentially arboreal.[10]
-Pocock observed the behaviour of several captive individuals in the London Zoological Gardens.
-When resting, they lay curled up with their heads tucked under their tails.
-They seldom leaped, but climbed skillfully, albeit slowly, progressing with equal ease and confidence along the upper side of branches or, upside down, beneath them.
-The prehensile tail was always ready as an aid.
-They descended the vertical bars of the cage head first, gripping them between their paws and using the prehensile tail as a check.
-They growled fiercely when irritated, and when on the prowl they periodically uttered a series of low grunts or a hissing sound, made by expelling air through partially opened lips.[10]
+The binturong is essentially arboreal.
+Captive binturongs lay curled up with their heads tucked under their tails, seldom leaped, but climbed skillfully, albeit slowly, progressing with equal ease and confidence along the upper side of branches or upside down, beneath them, using the prehensile tail as a climbing and balance aid.[9]
+They growl fiercely when irritated, and when on the prowl they periodically utter a series of low grunts or a hissing sound, made by expelling air through partially opened lips.[9]

 The binturong uses its tail to communicate.[35]
 It moves about gently, clinging to a branch, often coming to a stop, and using its tail to keep balance.
 It shows a pronounced comfort behaviour through shaking its hair, grooming its fur, and scratching its body.[36]